kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

 | ![alt text][pre_org]   | ![alt text][pre_all_pipeline] |

 The validation set helped determine if the model was over or under fitting data.
 The Keras EarlyStoppin Callback (max epoch 20) was used to stop the training when the validation los hit the bottom value and starts rising agin.
-The ideal number of epochs was 8 ore 9.
+Divering in the internal weigths of the network and the random training data the ideal number of epochs wasbetween  8 and 10.

 ![alt text][tensorboard]